Toseben/shaderism-blog/content/blog/2018-12-21-multiview/index.md

 ![1](./multiview.jpg)

 ## **Highlight, Rotate, Dynamic**
 To make things visually bit more interesting I've added **setInterval()** to highlight one letter at a time.
-By changing the value `viewSideCount` we're able to quickly generate a new canvas which is filled by desired amount of letters!
+By changing the value `viewSideCount` we're able to generate a new canvas which is filled by the desired amount of letters!

 <div style="overflow: hidden">
 <video style="width: 100%" playsinline autoplay loop muted class="responsive">